 I moved to Leamington when I was 20 with my girlfriend.
 We were invited to a Billy Graham crusade and I gave my heart to the Lord.
 We were married in church but I soon began to get disillusioned with church: surely church life was more than going on Sundays?
 Then my marriage broke up.
 I moved to a bedsit, sank into depression and felt a little suicidal.
 My only friend was the TV.

-I found a job in an engineering company in Southam, near Rugby, and began working on a machine with Dave Harrison, a Christian from the Jesus Fellowship.
-We played chess at lunchtime and Dave invited me to the Christian community house where he lived.
+I found a job in an engineering company in Southam, near Rugby, and began working on a machine with Dave, a Christian.
+We played chess at lunchtime and Dave invited me along to his church.
 The acceptance and love I experienced there changed my heart and I gave my heart back to Jesus.

 Tony, how did you first get involved with the Jesus Centre?

-I had a job as a coach driver, which meant I worked long hours and missed out on church life.
-Then I saw a job advertisement for a support worker at Coventry Jesus Centre.
+I had a job as a coach driver, which meant I worked long hours.
+Then I saw a job advertisement for a support worker at JCT Coventry.
 Applying for that job was the best thing I ever did.
-I began to work at the Jesus Centre and my spiritual life came to life.
+I began to work at Coventry JCT and it helped me get my life back on track.
 I learned to love people again.

 What’s your job role at the Jesus Centre?